graphcore/tutorials/tutorials/tensorflow1/pipelining/README.md

 It then provides a walkthrough of how pipelining can be applied to an existing TensorFlow application that currently runs on a single IPU.

+If you are not familiar with how to run TensorFlow 1 models on the IPU, you may wish to read our [introductory tutorials](../basics) on the subject.

 ## Requirements

 In order to run this tutorial on the IPU you will need to have: